jhnnsjkbk/jhnnsjkbk.github.io/_pages/honors.md

 An excerpt of recent invited talks I gave during conferences, workshops, and panels.

+**Invited talk at CVPR (2026)**

+Big pleasure to contribute a talk to the MONTI workshop @ CVPR on a vision for deep learning in Earth observation

+**Invited Phi-Talk at ESA (2026)**

+I had the honor of delivering a 60 minutes Phi-Talk at ESA Phi-Lab on the benefits of learned quantization for multi-modal deep learning.

+**Invited seminar at ESA Phi-Lab (2026)**

+I had the pleasure of hosting a 90 minutes seminar at ESA Phi-Lab on the the future of learned quantization for deep learning.

 **Invited keynote speaker at University of Oxford (2025)**

 I had the pleasure of giving a keynote at the Intelligent Earth Graduate School on large-scale generative multimodality for Earth observation.